areanddee/earthworks-website/README.md

 # earthworks-website

 EarthWorks Website with new look and feel.
+New features:
+Search
+EarthWorks logo
+Team Photos populated (mostly).

+To just have the website popup in your browser locally:

+just click on earthworks_website/index.html

 To run the website locally, do the following:

-To test without security issues, you'll need to run the site through a local web server.
+To test without security issues that prevent searching, you'll need to run the site through a local web server.
+Note, choose whichever matches the tools suits your environment.

 Navigate to ./earthworks-website
 You should see index.html
 Then: